-Discussions with Moore Australia as well as future site visits will be undertaken to further update risk profiles, actions and treatments for the next reporting period.
-These reports will be updated for the next meeting for Committee information.
+Discussions with Moore Australia as well as future site visits to 30 June 2025 will be undertaken to further update risk profiles, actions and treatments for the next reporting period.
+This includes new and/or emerging risks noted in the workshop held in February 2025.
+These reports will be updated for the next meeting for committee information.